Gr8WhiteNorth/basejump/README.md

 Although the Basejump WordPress theme is a base theme for you to build upon, it still comes packed with quite a few features and I have coded it for WordPress 3.4 and above.

 * Six different Page Templates, neatly organized in their own Page Templates directory (WordPress 3.4 feature)
-* Upto six columns (best used on the one column Page Template)
+* Upto six columns (best used on the Full Width Page Template)
 * WPML ready and when activated it shows the language menu right in the menu bar navigation
+* Custom background with default background when no custom background has been uploaded by the user; coded with add_theme_support (WordPress 3.4 feature)
+* Seven "sidebars" that can be used for widgets
+* Responsive

 ## Installation

+After activation the first thing to do is to add a navigation menu and appoint that menu to be the Primary.
+Only then will all the features of the theme work out of the box and will the theme immediately look good.

 ## Disclaimer